First Responder Course (FR)

 This course is designed to teach advanced first response techniques including how to sustain life and prevent further injuries until advanced medical personnel arrive.
 The consequences of further injury are also explored.

-The course includes First Aid & CPR/AED BLS Guidelines 2018 and meets Federal regulations and a variety of provincial/territorial regulations for Advanced First Aid.
+The course includes First Aid & CPR/AED BLS Guidelines 2018 and meets Federal regulations and a variety of provincial/territorial regulations for Professional Responders.

 - 40–44 hours with flexible scheduling options